How to manage ASIO drivers

 4. ResetControl method

-After having initialized the type of driver(s) in use through the InitDriversType method, it will be possible enumerating available input devices through the GetInputDevicesCount and GetInputDeviceDesc methods: depending upon the driver set, these methods will return the overall list of available input devices (DirectSound + ASIO) so it will be possible setting them inside the nDeviceIndex parameter of the StartFromAsioDevice method.
-You can also obtain the driver in use by a specific input device through the GetInputDeviceDriverType method.
+After having initialized the type of driver(s) in use through the InitDriversType method, it will be possible enumerating available output devices through the GetOutputDevicesCount and GetOutputDeviceDesc methods: depending upon the driver set, these methods will return the overall list of available output devices (DirectSound + ASIO) so it will be possible setting them inside the nOutputx parameters of the InitSoundSystem method.
+At a later time you can obtain the driver in use by a specific output device through the GetOutputDeviceDriverType method.

-If the InitDriversType method should be set to initialize the use of ASIO devices, you could access specific ASIO features through methods exposed by the ASIO property which implements the ASIO COM object:
+If the InitDriversType method should be set to initialize the use of ASIO devices, you could access specific ASIO features through methods exposed by the ASIO property that implements the ASIOMan class:

 |•||For each ASIO device, enumerating the list of available input and output channels through the ASIO.DeviceGetChannelsCount and ASIO.DeviceGetChannelDesc methods.|